MHP cover

 Using the CSP brand toolkit, we created a responsive database-searching website for the CMU community that provides information about local minority-owned businesses in Pittsburgh while emphasizing the importance of supporting them.

-Due to time contraint, we are not able to do back-end development such as linking the database to the website.
+Due to time constraint, we are not able to do back-end development such as linking the database to the website.
 Therefore, our final deliverable is just a prototype showing the overall design of the website.

 View website prototype